 Student tuition includes services and activities fees, which provide funding for athletics, clubs, organizations, student government, and financial aid.

-There are a wide variety of clubs and organizations that relate to many different special interests (i.e., drama, multicultural, service learning, single parents, etc.) as well as organizations relating to instructional areas (i.e., hearing impaired, journalism, music, photo, etc.) Membership in these student clubs and organizations is open to all students.
+There are a wide variety of clubs and organizations that relate to many different special interests (i.e., black student union, interior design, service learning, gamers, anime, etc.) as well as organizations relating to instructional areas (i.e., engineering, art gallery, music, photo, etc.).
+Membership in student clubs and organizations is open to all students.

 For more information, call:

-The hub of SFCC’s student activities is the Student Union Building (SUB) centrally located on campus.
-The SUB features a main lounge area with a fireplace, dining area with Cyber Cafe, recreation center with computer stations, six-lane bowling alley, several conference rooms, college store and student services area.
-Student services include admissions and the Registrar’s Office (student records); advising, assessment and testing; career center; cashier; counseling; disability support services; financial aid; veteran affairs; international student services; multicultural student services; parking permits; Running Start Office; student-funded programs and activities; work-study/placement; and the offices of the college director of student life.
+The hub of Spokane Falls Community College's student activities is the Student Union Building (SUB) centrally located on campus.
+The SUB features a main lounge area with a fireplace, dining area with Cyber Cafe, recreation center with billiard tables, arcade games along with computer stations, several conference rooms, college store and student services area.
+Student services include admissions and the Registrar’s Office (student records); LGBT+ student center, career center; cashier; counseling; disability support services; financial aid; veteran affairs; international student services; multicultural student services; parking permits; Running Start Office; student-funded programs and activities; work-study/placement.

-The off-campus location’s Colville Center houses a student center that includes an activity room, two study rooms, student government and journalism offices, a kitchen and cafeteria.
+The off-campus location's Colville Center houses a student center that includes an activity room, two study rooms, and student government.
 The student services area includes the admissions/registration office, counseling center, testing, financial aid information, cashier, and disability support services.
 At the Pullman Campus, student services include counseling, admissions and registration, financial aid information and a student lounge.
 The Newport Center houses a student activity room, counseling, admissions/registration, financial aid information, and student government offices.

 All enrolled students of SCC and SFCC are members of their respective associated students.
 The SCC Associated Student Government determines student government decisions and brings co-curricular programs to the SCC campus.

-Government action for SFCC Associated Students is determined by the College Student Senate, consisting of two elected officers, six appointed officers, four appointed senators (representing geographical districts), one appointed administrator and one elected faculty representative.
-The Student Council includes representatives from all campus clubs and is responsible for planning student programs and activities.
+Government action for SFCC Associated Students is determined by the Student Senate, consisting of three executive officers, two elected club representatives, three appointed officers, four appointed senators (representing geographical districts), one appointed administrator, one elected faculty representative, and a senate adviser.
+The Student Activities Board includes one executive officer, four appointed officers, four programmers, a board advisor and representatives from all campus clubs that are responsible for planning student programs and activities for the campus.

 For additional information, call: